WHEN PEOPLE ASK “DID YOU ALWAYS WANT TO BE A WRITER?” I HAVE TO SAY, “NO, I ALWAYS WAS A WRITER.”

 Fast forward to another life.
 I’m married with two small sons.
 Reading to them became a daily tradition.
 Writing about them and to them in my journals was a joy.
 Some forty-plus years later and I still have those now yellowed journals which I read when feeling nostalgic or a new grand-baby enters our lives.

 I’ve been asked how I came up with the name ”The Elephant’s Trunk”.
-There are a couple of answers to that question.
-First, the elephant is my favorite animal; it is loyal, smart, loving and never forgets a kindness or a friend.
-Second, the word ‘trunk’ has more than one meaning: it is obviously the physical appendage of the elephant but it can also mean a treasure chest where all things precious and important are stored safely away.
+The elephant is my favorite animal; it is loyal, smart, loving and never forgets a kindness or a friend.
+The word ‘trunk’ is obviously the physical appendage of the elephant but it can also mean a treasure chest where all things precious and important are stored safely away.
+Combined, those two words made up the perfect name for my site.

 Thanks to the lovely people at MasticadoresUSA, The Writers Club and Spillwords who have published several of my stories and poems.
 I was also featured as the subject of Spillwords Spotlight on Writers (Sept.
 10, 2022) and have been a contributor to Songshine Sounds on WordPress.
 I had the distinct pleasure of recording a number of my short stories for the BBC Radio show “Upload”.
 I was also interviewed live on BBC Radio on the 40th anniversary of the death of John Lennon and read my story “The Eighth of December”.
 That was a trip!